EditRocket Download Page

 Windows (Zip File with Java Included)

-For best results, use of one of the following operating systems is recommended: Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2008 or 2003, or Windows 2000.
+For best results, use of one of the following operating systems is recommended: Windows 11, Windows 10, Windows 8, or Windows 7, Windows Server 2008 or newer.
 EditRocket runs on both 32-bit and 64-bit versions of Windows.

 To install, download the editrocket zip file to your Windows machine.
 The 32-bit version runs on 32 and 64-bit Windows systems.
 The 64-bit version runs only on 64-bit systems.
 Extract the zip file.
 Open the extracted directory and launch editrocket.exe or editrocket.bat.